-|Philosophers||'Scrumdiddlyumptious' - Children cook a quiche using local and seasonal produce.
+|Philosophers||'Scrumdiddlyumptious' - Children learn cooking skills using local and seasonal produce.
 This is followed by a workshop link to fairtrade food.|

-|Trailblazers||'Hola Mexico'- Children chose, design and cook a range of Mexican dishes and invite parents in to share them.||
+|Trailblazers||'Rights and Responsibilities '- Children chose, design and cook a range of Mexican dishes to create a Mexican Restaurant.|

 Children learn about rations and take part in 'Dig for Victory' where they grow their own food and create War inspired meals.